jefdewitt/jekyll_portfolio/README.md

 {% include youtubePlayer.html %}
 ```

-Includes are a great way for incorporating workarounds for common problems without having to touch templates.
-A simple include statement in a markdown file allows you to add functionality with precision, only where it's needed.
-Thanks to Adam Harris's [article](http://www.adamwadeharris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/) I found a great way for embedding YouTube videos easily with no 3rd party plugins.
+Includes are a great way to add functionality with precision, only where it's needed.
+Thanks to Adam Harris's [article](http://www.adamwadeharris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/) I found a way for embedding YouTube videos easily with no 3rd party plugins.

 My `youtubePlayer.html` file:
 ```html